kale-stew/climb-log/blog/hike/first-grand-traverse.md

 _Looking for a line on the second spire._

 After topping out on the second spire, there is a nice flat ridgeline to walk along before you approach the third and largest challenge of this traverse.
 The third spire stands tall and clearly in your way, blocking the view of North Maroon while you assess your line.
-While the climbing to gain this spire's summit was fairly straightforward on solid holds, there is a point where you will need to mitigate an overhang near the top that will test your exposure limit once again.
+While the climbing to gain this spire's summit is fairly straightforward on solid holds, there is a point where you will need to mitigate an overhang near the top that will once again test your exposure limit.

 ![Spire 3 {768x408}](https://live.staticflickr.com/65535/51850892226_611149cc85_b.jpg)